ganeshkbhat/keyvalue-jsondb/README.md

 ### Security Checks and Consideration

-there are possibilities for system hacks if `someOtherProcessorDataUserFunction(d)` (the function that processes the data sent back from the database) processes the data from your JSON file in an unsafe manner
+there are possibilities for system hacks if `someProcessorDataFunction(d)` (the function that processes the data sent back from the database) processes the data from your JSON file in an unsafe manner

 - Unsanitized String Interpretation
   - issues due to Unsanitized strings especially when using using `eval()`, `child_process.exec()` with user-provided input, or similar mechanisms.